-Some programs do not work as expected.

-- 1. Check whether the problem is caused by a program. - a.
-Ensure that the software is compatible with your computer.
-Refer to the information supplied with the software for more information. - b.
-Verify that other software works properly on your computer. - c.
-Verify that the software you are using works on another computer. - 2.
-If the problem is caused by a program: - Refer to the printed documentation that comes with the program or the help system of the program for troubleshooting information. - Update the program.
-See "Keeping your computer current" on page 26. - Uninstall the program and then reinstall it.
-To download a program that is preinstalled on your computer, go to https://support.lenovo.com and follow the instructions on the screen.
+Problem Solution Some programs do not work as expected.
+1. Check whether the problem is caused by a program.
+Ensure that the software is compatible with the computer.
+Refer to the information supplied with the software for more information. b.
+Verify that other software works correctly on the computer.
+Verify that the software you are using works on another computer.
+2. If the problem is caused by a program: Refer to the printed documentation that comes with the program or the help system of the program.
+Update the program.
+Uninstall the program and then reinstall it.
+To download a program that is preinstalled on your computer, go to https://support.lenovo.com and follow the on-screen instructions.